US STOCKS-Health stocks boost Wall Street; energy a drag

 The Nasdaq Composite added 11.11 points, or 0.21 percent, to end at 5,379.92, after hitting a record intraday high.

-U.S. stocks had their worst performance in nearly a month on Monday after hitting record highs last week.
+U.S. stocks had their worst performance in nearly a month on Monday after a streak of record highs last week.

 But a slide in oil prices helped weigh on the S&P energy index, which fell 1.2 percent.

-Oil prices dropped about 4 percent on signs that leading oil exporters were struggling to agree on a deal to cut production ahead of an OPEC meeting on Wednesday.
+Oil prices fell on signs that leading oil exporters were struggling to agree on a deal to cut production ahead of an OPEC meeting on Wednesday.

 Shares of Tiffany rose 3.1 percent to $80.60 after the jewelry company reported its first rise in sales in eight quarters.